Charlie Munger: "Elementary, worldly wisdom"

-In multiple speeches, and in the book Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger, "worldly wisdom" consists of a set of mental models framed as a latticework to help solve critical business problems.
+In multiple speeches, and in the 2005 book Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger, "worldly wisdom" consists of a set of mental models framed as a latticework to help solve critical business problems.

-Munger, along with Buffett, is one of the main inspirations behind the book Seeking Wisdom: From Darwin to Munger.
+Munger, along with Buffett, was one of the main inspirations behind the book Seeking Wisdom: From Darwin to Munger.
 Author Peter Bevelin explained his key learnings from both Munger and Buffett in a 2007 interview: "How to think about businesses and investing, how to behave in life, the importance of ethics and honesty, how to approach problems but foremost how to reduce the chance of meeting problems."
 Bevelin stated that previously, he "was lacking the Munger ability to un-learn my own best-loved ideas".

-Munger states that high ethical standards are integral to his philosophy; at the 2009 Wesco Financial Corporation annual meeting he said, "Good businesses are ethical businesses.
+High ethical standards were integral to Munger's philosophy.
+One writer described his thinking as "Good businesses are ethical businesses.
 A business model that relies on trickery is doomed to fail."
-During an interview and Q&A session at Harvard-Westlake School on January 19, 2010, Munger referred to American philosopher Charles Frankel in his discussion on the financial crisis of 2007–08 and the philosophy of responsibility.
+During an interview and Q&A session at Harvard-Westlake School on January 19, 2010, Munger referred to American philosopher Charles Frankel in his discussion on the 2008 financial crisis and the philosophy of responsibility.
 Munger explained that Frankel believed: